-- Q15 Additional comments.
+- Additional comments.
 Include here any comments regarding the complaint or the process of responding to it that may be of interest.
 For example, if the complaint was dismissed for the wrong reason (even though it might have been properly dismissed for another reason, indicate that here). - Q17 Directs the researcher, if he concluded that the claim merited dismissal--to quote or paraphrase the allegation that best characterizes the nature of the primary complaint, omitting all details that might identify the judge, the complainant, or a witness.
 Include any allegation of serious misconduct that is not covered by the Act (e.g. conduct not related the administration of the business of the courts that may be relevant to fitness for office, such as failure to file tax returns)

-C alleged that a DJ took improper actions to have C's prisoner petition assigned to DJ so that DJ could dismiss it in retaliation for two prior complaints of misconduct that C filed against DJ.
+C alleged that a DJ took improper actions to have C's prisoner petition assigned that DJ could dismiss it in retaliation for two prior complaints of misconduct the against DJ. to DJ so at C filed

+Jan.
+2005

+Jan.
+2003
-COMMITTEE MEMBER ASSESSMENT

-Case number 00-41

-Please respond to the items below concerning Questions 15 and 17.

-After doing so, please add any additional comments you wish to make about any other aspect of how the researcher answered any other question on the complaint.
-(Write "Additional comments" to distinguish them from your earlier responses.)

-- □ I concur in the researcher's analyses in Questions 15 (if any) and 17. - □ I disagree with all or part of the researcher's analyses in Questions 15 (if any) and 17.
-Please explain.
+COMMITTEE MEMBER ASSESSMENT Case number 00-41 Please e respond to the items below concerning Questions 15 and 17. aspect doing so, please add any additional comments you wish to make about an tof how the researcher answered any other question on the complaint.
+(W tional comments" to distinguish them from your earlier responses.) • I concur in the researcher's analyses in Questions 15 (if any) and 17.
+I disagree with all or part of the researcher's analyses in Questions 15 (and 17.
+Please explain. if any) 2 Jan.
+2005